nvu01/nvu01.github.io/featured_projects/_posts/2025-06-04-undervalued-stock-scanner.md

 - ROE, ROA → positive z-score is better

 Z-scores that go in the “wrong” direction (e.g. high P/E) are grayed out.
-Z-scores further from 0 (stronger deviations) are shaded in darker greenor easy scanning.
+Z-scores further from 0 (stronger deviations) are shaded in darker green for easy scanning.

 **6. Pie chart:** Visualizes how many stocks earned each possible score (0–5), giving a sense of the dataset's overall quality.